qusers/qsource/README.md

     cd src
     make all COMP=gcc

 We have tested with gcc 6.3.0 and the compilation works well.
+For compilation of the parallel *qdynp* you will need MPI in windows.
+We have not tested Windows MPI yet, nor the openMPI port for cygwin.

 6. Allowed Fortran Features
 --------------------------------------------------------------------------------

 7. Error Handling
 --------------------------------------------------------------------------------

 8. Benchmarking
 --------------------------------------------------------------------------------

 9. Accuracy Testing
 --------------------------------------------------------------------------------